TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-The `server` has no control over whether database queries can be `manipulated`.
+The `server` has no validation over whether database queries can be `manipulated`.

 <br />